 TU Wien Bibliothek holds the largest collection of technical and scientific literature in Austria.
 As well as books, e-books and journals in printed and electronic form, you will find standards, databases and holdings of historical value.
-Our research portal "CatalogPlus, opens an external URL in a new window" is available 24 hours a day.
+Our discovery portal "CatalogPlus, opens an external URL in a new window" is available 24 hours a day.
 Our courses and advisory services can also support you with your literature search.

 What is available via CatalogPlus?

 - Books and e-books: Books acquired since 1931, as well as most of TU Wien institutes’ holdings; around 140.000 licensed e-books

 - Printed and electronic journals: Site and holding records of printed volumes and issues, access to e-journals

 - TU Wien theses: Full texts, tables of contents and abstracts

 - So-called "grey literature", such as preprints, postprints, conference papers, offprints

 - Building analyses and working papers (What is that?)